-Our long-term view is that commodity prices will be at levels that we believe will support growth in natural gas, condensate and NGL production.
-We believe that future commodity prices will be influenced by North American supply deliverability, the severity of winter and summer weather, the level of North American production and drilling activity by exploration and production companies and the balance of trade between imports and exports of liquid natural gas, NGLs and crude oil.
+In the long-term, our belief is that commodity prices will be at levels we believe will support growth in natural gas, condensate and NGL production.
+We expect future commodity prices will be influenced by the severity of winter and summer weather, the level of North American production and drilling activity by exploration and production companies and the balance of trade between imports and exports of liquid natural gas, NGLs and crude oil.

 NGL prices are impacted by the demand from petrochemical and refining industries and export facilities.
 The petrochemical industry has been making significant investment in building and expanding facilities to convert chemical plants from a heavier oil-based feedstock to lighter NGL-based feedstocks, including ethane.
-This increased demand in future years should provide support for the increasing supply of ethane.
-Prior to those facilities commencing operations, ethane prices could remain weak with supply in excess of demand.
+We believe this will cause increased demand in the next year, which should provide support for the increasing supply of ethane.
+As these facilities commence operations, ethane prices could remain weak with supply in excess of demand.
 In addition, export facilities are being expanded and built, which provide support for the increasing supply of NGLs.
 Although there can be, and has been, volatility in NGL prices, longer term we believe there will be sufficient demand in NGLs to support increasing supply.

-Although we have seen a number of recent bankruptcies by producers, we believe our contract structure with our producers protects us from a credit perspective since we generally hold the product, sell it and withhold our fees prior to remittance of payments to the producer.
-Currently our top 20 producers account for a majority of the total natural gas that we gather and process and of these top 20 producers, five are investment grade and the remainder are not investment grade.
+We believe our contract structure with our producers provides us with significant protection from credit risk since we generally hold the product, sell it and withhold our fees prior to remittance of payments to the producer.
+Currently, our top 20 producers account for a majority of the total natural gas that we gather and process and of these top 20 producers, eight have investment grade credit ratings while the remainder do not.